Michael Steele, pro-life conservative and devout Catholic, to lead the Republicans

 #1 - The discovery of the crypt of Father James Dunn, Old St. Patrick's second pastor (d.
 1888).
 It was found under the sanctuary steps.
 Father Dunn's remains had been re-interred to Mt.
 St. Mary Cemetery in the late 1920s.

 #2 - Hundreds of wheelbarrow loads.
-Volunteers mixed, pushed and pulled tons of concrete during the renovation for floor joist supports and for under-foundation platforms for the hugely heavy main and side altars.
+Volunteers mixed, pushed and pulled tons of concrete during the renovation for floor joist supports and for under-foundation platforms for the hugely heavy main and side altars.#3 - Father Denis Buchholz and friends inspecting the progress at the Oratory during renovation.

 #4 - Hard, hot labor.
 Tunnels in the Oratory had to be excavated by hand to accommodate the new HVAC ducts.
 The dirt was dug and dragged out by carts pulled out by rope.
 Remember, "The Great Escape" film?
 That's what it was like.
 There were many heroes and heroines from our membership.